dsccommunity/dsccommunity.org/content/blog/findings-when-coverting-tests-to-pester5.md

 - There is a bug when using `$PSBoundParameters` in a `-ParameterFiler` for a `Should -Invoke`.
 This is being tracked in issue [pester/Pester#1542](https://github.com/pester/Pester/issues/1542) and won't be fixed before 5.0.0 GA.
+- If `Mock`'s are outside the `Before*`- or `It`-blocks then things are _not mocked_ so make sure prior running the tests that all code is correctly placed!
+There is no check that you incorrectly placed a `Mock` where it serves no purpose.

 ### Pester 5 Test scaffolding